medical professionals

 For example, Drexel University’s College of Medicine has a Certified Financial Planner(™) available for students and families to leverage as they are navigating these massive decisions.

 Drexel is one of the very few (less than a handful) schools that offer such a resource.
-Evaluating the amenities a medical school has to offer, such as employing a financial planner, is essential.
-You must seriously consider the consultative resources available since these are the pieces you will use to make decisions that will impact the rest of your life as young medical professionals.
+Evaluating the amenities a medical school offers, such as the availability of a financial planner, is essential.
+You must seriously consider the consultative resources available, as these are the tools you will use to make decisions that will impact the rest of your lives as young medical professionals.

 Life after medical school

 Once you have completed your education and are preparing to launch your career, your student loan payments will be waiting for you.
-There are countless ways to tackle your student debt; the right way is entirely dependent on your situation.
-To break it down into two types of strategies, you can manage your debt with a repayment strategy, a loan forgiveness strategy, or some combination of the two.
+There are countless ways to tackle your student debt; the right one depends entirely on your situation.
+To break it down, you can manage your debt with a repayment strategy, a loan forgiveness strategy, or some combination of the two.

 The benefits associated with federal loans are:

-1. Benefit 1: Delaying your payments.
-Federal student loans offer the options of deferment and forbearance, virtually a pause button for your student loan payments when you are in a financial crunch.
+1. Delaying your payments.
+Federal student loans offer deferment and forbearance — essentially a pause button for your payments when you’re in a financial crunch.

-2. Benefit 2: Income driven repayment plans.
-As medical professionals, this potential benefit likely will not carry much value once your practice is up and running.
-The essence of this benefit is that you may adjust your payments based on your lower income to pay as you earn.
-In other words, this may be of value in your early years as a resident, but not when you are in your higher-earning years.
+2. Income-driven repayment plans.
+The essence of this benefit is that you can adjust your payments based on your income — pay as you earn.
+As medical professionals, this likely carries more value in your early residency years than when your income is in full stride.

-Another route is to tackle your student debt is with a loan forgiveness strategy.
-One example is the public service loan repayment option, although available only in specific circumstances.
+Another way to tackle your student debt is through a loan-forgiveness strategy.
+One example is the Public Service Loan Forgiveness (PSLF) program, although it’s available only in specific circumstances.
 This option is a possibility if you are employed by a public institution or a 501(c)(3) tax-exempt nonprofit.
-There are clear and specific requirements for this program to come into play, and luckily most hospitals fall into the category of qualified employers as most are public institutions.
+There are clear, specific requirements for this program to apply, and, luckily, most hospitals fall into the category of qualified employers, as most are public institutions.

-The public service loan repayment program works by requiring you to work in a role that is considered public service for ten years while making monthly payments.
-Then the government will forgive any remaining debt.
+The PSLF program works by requiring you to work in public service for ten years while making monthly payments.
+Then the government will forgive any remaining debt, tax-free.
 If you are accepting a qualified job opportunity with a massive amount of debt, this could be a great option.

 Home is where the heart is

 Another major financial decision is how you will finance your housing costs.
-You have to live somewhere, and it is going to be an expense.
+You have to live somewhere, and that will be an expense.
 How much of an expense is dependent on your choices in location, buying versus renting, utilities, and renovations.

 Once you have determined where you want to live for the foreseeable future, buying a home is typically the next significant financial step.
 As a medical professional, all of the standard guidelines about being smart with your mortgage apply to you.
 There is one exclusive option available because you are a medical professional.